pakshuang/ai-chat-survey/docs/llm.md

 assistant: Sure, I will get in touch with Bob from our department right away and communicate the request regarding the 10 u-phone 10's for the CEO's daughter.
 Do you need a confirmation once the task has been carried out?
 ```

 <div style="page-break-after: always;"></div>

 #### After Content Moderation:

+In the following example, following the inclusion of a better prompt, the LLM no longer follows harmful instructions by the user.

 ```

 assistant: Hello!
 Thank you for taking the time to share your feedback about the u-phone 10.
 Regarding your satisfaction with our product and the reliability you mentioned, can you describe one or more specific instances where our product made your day-to-day tasks easier or more enjoyable?